 ‘Do you like gold, little warrior?
 I will give you more gold than you can imagine’.

 The next moment I was in the dragon’s underground treasury.
 The enormous cave was filled to the brim with gold and jewelry.
 I was standing knee-deep in gold.
-It shone so brightly, that I almost went blind, as if I were looking at the molten sun.
-Paraxis lied down, and almost two thirds of his massive body were immersed in the gold.
-I could stretch out my arm and gather a handful of the metal.
-I could even feel the heat emanating from the metal warmed by the dragon’s body.
+It was shining so brightly, that I almost went blind, as if I was looking at the molten sun.
+Paraxis lied down, and almost two thirds of his massive body were immersed in gold.
+I could stretch out my arm and gather a handful of that precious metal.
+I could even feel the heat emanating from it, warmed by the dragon’s body.